 You will also need to choose the most suitable platform(s) for your health app.
 Typically, app developers choose between an iOS and Android app, and both options have their pros and cons.
 Will only smartphones support your app?
 What about tablets or wearables?
 What about AI or IoT integrations that are today’s prominent healthcare trends?
 The choice may not only influence the selection of the features of your future health app but also contribute to defining its success.

 mHealth apps require a special approach to the selection of features.
-A health app usually requires a number of specific features specifically to collect and analyze, in real time, a patient’s health information.
+A health app usually requires a number of specific real-time features to keep users, collect and analyze a patient’s health information.
 This comes from various connected sources including actual medical devices.
+Read more: Benefits, Use Cases, and Challenges of Teledentistry in Healthcare

 For example, a medical app for patients may provide them with the ability to: